Record: 88-74, Finished 1st in NL Central Division (2003 NL)

-The 2003 Chicago Cubs were led by a veteran lineup and young all-star pitching.
-Slugging outfielders Sammy Sosa and Moises Alou anchored the offense combining for 62 homeruns and 194 RBIs.
-While All-Stars Mark Prior (2nd in Strikeouts, 3rd in ERA, and T-2nd in Wins) and Kerry Wood (1st in Strikeouts, 4 complete games, and 2 shutouts) led a pitching staff with the 3rd best ERA in the league.
-The Cubs battled for an division lead at the end of April.
+The 2003 Chicago Cubs were led by a veteran lineup and young All-Star pitching.
+Slugging outfielders Sammy Sosa and Moises Alou anchored the offense, combining for 62 home runs and 194 RBIs.
+While All-Stars Mark Prior (2nd in strikeouts, 3rd in ERA, and T-2nd in wins) and Kerry Wood (1st in strikeouts, 4 complete games, and 2 shutouts) led a pitching staff with the third best ERA in the National League.
+The Cubs battled for a division lead at the end of April.
 They remained in first place until early June and trailed by 1 game at the end of the month.
-But in July the Cubs started to fade falling to 3rd place and 5.5 back by July 23rd.
+But in July, the Cubs started to fade, falling to 3rd place and 5 1/2 back by July 23rd.
 But it was on that date that the club traded for centerfielder and leadoff man Kenny Lofton and third baseman Aramis Ramirez.
-The new addition helped to jump start the struggling Cubs' offense reducing the division deficit to 2.5 games by the end of August.
-But in September the Cubs went on a tear winning 19 of 27 games and clinching their first division title in 19 years.
+The new additions helped to jump start the struggling Cubs' offense, reducing the division deficit to 2 1/2 games by the end of August.
+But in September the Cubs went on a tear, winning 19 of 27 games and clinching their first division title in 19 years.
 But it was postseason miseries that would define the season.

 The Cubs battled to a 3 games to 2 win over the Atlanta Braves in the NLDS earning the organization's first playoff series victory since 1908.
-The Cubs lost the NLCS to the Florida Marlins 4 games to 3 after taking a 3 games to 1 lead.
-After being shutout in game 5, the Cubs held significant leads in both games 6 and 7, only to blow both.
+But the Cubs lost the NLCS to the Florida Marlins, 4 games to 3, after taking a 3 games to 1 lead.
+After being shut out in Game 5, the Cubs held significant leads in both Games 6 and 7, only to blow both.
 Games 6 and 7 saw defeats of Prior and Wood in consecutive games for just the second time, at that point, in 32 such instances.
-In was in 8th inning of game 6 at Wrigley Field, Cubs leading 3-0, that the infamous 'Bartman' incident occured changing the course of the game and the series.
-It was with 1 out and a man on 2nd when spectator Steve Bartman deflected a Luis Castillo foul ball in the stands which left fielder Moises Alou had a chance to catch and get the 2nd out.
-The Marlins would go on to score 8 runs in the inning, win the game 8-3, the pennant, and the World Series.
+In was in 8th inning of Game 6 at Wrigley Field, with the Cubs leading 3-0, that the infamous 'Bartman' incident occurred, changing the course of the game and the series.
+With one out and a man on second base, spectator Steve Bartman deflected a Luis Castillo foul ball, which left fielder Moises Alou had a chance to catch for the second out, into the stands.
+Given a reprieve, the Marlins would go on to score 8 runs in the inning, won the game 8-3, and then the pennant and the World Series.

 Further Reading